perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 ![Alt text](https://github.com/crumpsandmuffin/Guides/blob/main/DNSCrypt%20and%20Pihole/Images/image-5.png)

-Lets use one of these to create our basic config which we will customise later on.
+Lets use one of these example files to create our basic config which we will customise later on.

 `cp example-dnscrypt-proxy.toml dnscrypt-proxy.toml`

-This newly created `dnscrypt-proxy.toml` is where all of the configuration lies for how DNSCrypt-proxy will run.
+This newly created `dnscrypt-proxy.toml` is where all of the configuration lies for DNSCrypt-proxy.

 ### Step 4

 Disabling systemd-resolved for testing.

-To disable the inbuilt systemd-resolved process enter the following commands:
+To disable the systemd-resolved process enter the following commands:

 `systemctl stop systemd-resolved`